loopopski/Fix_My_Code_Challenge/README.md

 Sometimes you will know the language, sometimes not.

 # Requirements
-<b>General</b>
+<b>General\n</b>
-Allowed editors: vi, vim, emacs
+Allowed editors: vi, vim, emacs\n
-All your files will be compiled on Ubuntu 20.04 LTS All your files should end with a new line
+All your files will be compiled on Ubuntu 20.04 LTS\n All your files should end with a new line\n